How to setup APIGEE Instrumentation

 Prerequisites

-An existing Apigee proxy to which you can attach the policy.
+Active Proxy: An existing Apigee proxy where you will attach the security policy.

 Step 1: Set Up OTLP/HTTP Receiver in Astra Traffic Collector